Kochen-Specker Contextuality: Advanced topics and methods

 with the convention that $p(a,b,c):=0$ if $p(b)=0$.
-Interestingly, this is precise the construction used by \citet{Fine:1982PRL} to prove that CHSH inequalities are necessary and sufficient conditions for the existence of local hidden variable models in the case of two inputs and two outputs.
+This is precisely the construction used by \citet{Fine:1982PRL} to prove that CHSH inequalities are necessary and sufficient conditions for the existence of local hidden-variable models in the case of two inputs and two outputs.

-The Vorob'ev result has been recently discussed in relation to contextuality~\cite{Barbosa2014,BarbosaPhD,Xu:2019PRA} and causal discovery methods~\cite{BudroniPRA2016}.
+Vorob'ev's result has been discussed in relation to contextuality~\cite{Barbosa2014,BarbosaPhD,Xu:2019PRA} and causal discovery methods~\cite{BudroniPRA2016}.
 This result has implication for the computation of correlation polytopes and entropic cones associated with noncontextuality scenarios \cite{BudroniJPA2012,Araujo:2013PRA,Kujala:2015PRL} and more general causal structures \cite{Chaves2014, BudroniPRA2016}.
-It also interesting to notice that such a result is also at the basis of the derivation of non-Shannon inequalities in classical information theory \cite{Zhang2003,Matus2007}.
+Notice that such a result is also at the basis of the derivation of non-Shannon inequalities in classical information theory \cite{Zhang2003,Matus2007}.

-For the case of compatibility graphs, it is sufficient to check that the graph is triangulated, since the corresponding hypergraph of contexts, the clique hypergraph, is acyclic according to the above definition, see also discussion in~\citet{Xu:2019PRA} for more details.